locationtech/geowave/README.md

+(Source code will be uploaded Monday June 9th).
+Just getting the licensing and credits in place.

 GeoWave is a multi-dimensional indexing layer that can be added on top of any sorted key-value store.
 Think of it this way: GeoWave does for Accumulo what PostGIS does for PostgreSQL.